-Indoor Asset Tracking solutions can take on many forms, depending heavily on the particularities of each use case.
+Indoor Asset Tracking solutions can take on many forms, depending heavily on the particularities of each Applications.
 You probably have some idea of what you’re tracking and why that might be important, but it’s even more important to be thorough and exhaustive in conducting preliminary market research before involving an engineering team.
 In this blog post, we will introduce some key considerations that should be well-defined before attempting to build your tracking solution.

-Understanding Your Use Case
+Understanding Your Applications

 There are two types of questions that help flesh out early stage product development.
 These questions will help guide user expectations without overpromising.
 They’ll ensure that product requirements are both reasonable and feasible.

 - From a user/customer perspective, what’s the unmet need?